Abuse of power: Joe Arpaio

 In February 2010, Judge John Leonardo found that Arpaio "misused the power of his office to target members of the Board of Supervisors for criminal investigation".

 In 2008, a federal grand jury began an inquiry of Arpaio for abuse of power, in connection with a Federal Bureau of Investigation investigation.
 On August 31, 2012, the US Attorney's office of Arizona announced that it was "closing its investigation into allegations of criminal conduct" by Arpaio, without filing charges.

 Arpaio was investigated for politically motivated and "bogus" prosecutions, which a former US Attorney called "utterly unacceptable".
 Phoenix Mayor Phil Gordon has called Arpaio's "long list" of questionable prosecutions "a reign of terror".

 Police officers

 Individual officers, or sometimes whole units, can be corrupt or carry out various forms of police misconduct; this occasionally happens in many forces, but can be more common where police pay is very low unless supplemented by bribes.
 Police officers sometimes act with unwarranted brutality when they overreact to confrontational situations, or to extract a confession from a person that they may or may not genuinely suspect of being guilty.
 Research released in October 2021 shows that from 1980 to 2018 there was an estimated 30,800 deaths due to police violence.
 That same study indicated that the National Vital Statistics System has misclassified/underreported over 55% of the estimated police-related deaths in the US.

+Elliott Broidy

+Elliott Broidy, a businessman and Republican fundraiser who served as deputy finance chairman of the RNC from 2017 to 2018, has faced multiple legal proceedings involving the misuse of political influence.
+In 2009, he entered a misdemeanor plea after being charged with providing improper gratuities to New York State pension officials in connection with a $250 million investment in his fund.
+In 2020, he pleaded guilty to conspiring to act as an unregistered foreign agent, admitting to secretly lobbying the Trump administration on behalf of Malaysian and Chinese interests; he was subsequently pardoned by President Trump.